watchdog2000/CTF_Web_Automator/README.md

 It accepts a parameter to be able to visit any webpages previously found using tools such as gobuster or dirbuster, as well as spidering in runtime to find links to other standard pages on the site not picked up from your previous recon.

-The only dependency is python3, and the requests module is installed: 'python3 -m pip install requests'.
+The only dependency is python3, the requests module and the optparse module (which, while deprecated to favour argparse, is preffered by myself): 'python3 -m pip install requests optparse'.

 USAGE:

-'python3 web-source-extractor.py -u < url > -p < file containing a list of page sub directories > -f < hex | custom >'
+'python3 web-source-extractor.py -u <url> -p <file containing a list of page sub directories> -f <hex | custom>'

 EXAMPLE: